-- Have a general understanding of assessment tools for in-person assessments and assessments done remotely
+- Have a general understanding of tools for the classroom and remote environments

-- Have a general knowledge of types of AT for populations and/or for task
+- Have a general knowledge of various types of AT for all types of learners

-- Have a general knowledge of AT that can be leveraged when work, school, or daily tasks must be done remotely
+- Have a general knowledge of AT that can be implemented for school work in distant learning environments

 - Receive an overview of features that promote learning for students with disabilities

 Dr. Swett, provides specialized services to schools, companies, professionals, organizations and families.
 He has his Master's of Special Education from USD and his Doctoral Degree in Educational Leadership from SDSU.
 He is an educational consultant and adjunct professor.
 He has earned a CSUN ATACP (Assistive Technology Applications Certificate Program) and is a RESNA ATP (Assistive Technology Professional).
 Dr. Swett has educational experience that includes assistive technology (AT) and educational technology (EdTech) in PK-12 and Higher Education.

 - Remote Workshop Date: Saturday, September 26, 10:00 AM – 12:00 PM (PDT)